 Take a look at the meeting materials page to review materials from previous Community Advisory Group, sub-area and public meetings.

 Since launching the project, we’ve heard from nearly 2,000 people during the Community Advisory Group process, at open houses, at meetings, and through comments.
-Most recently, we met with individual homeowners, tenants and business owners along the existing corridor to discuss property-specific design and tree replacement plans.
-These conversations helped us refine our design and better understand customer interests and concerns.
+We are continuing to meet with individual homeowners, tenants, and business owners along the existing corridor to discuss property-specific design and tree replacement plans.
+These conversations help us refine our design and better understand customer interests and concerns.
 Visit our property owners page to learn more about how we are working with property owners along the corridor.